About This Chapter

 Reading Comprehension of Fiction and Poetry - Chapter Summary

-This chapter breaks down several strategies and ideas to keep in mind when teaching reading comprehension of fiction and poetry, detailing the following topics in a simple-to-follow manner:
+This chapter breaks down several strategies and ideas to keep in mind when teaching reading comprehension of fiction and poetry, detailing the topics in a simple-to-follow manner.
+Lessons cover using literary texts to teach reading comprehension, the parts of plot in fiction, and reading strategies that use visualization.
+The lessons also make sure you are prepared to:

 You'll find a practice quiz accompanying each lesson that you can take and re-take until you feel comfortable enough to move on.
 These convenient quizzes give you the option of going right back to the relevant point of the video lessons if you answer incorrectly, and they can also be printed as worksheets if you'd like to use them for additional offline study.